vsariola/sointu/README.md

     entropy as low as possible, yet we can call arbitrary go functions as "macros".
 The templates are [here](templates/) and the compiler lives [here](vm/compiler/).
   - **Tracker**.
 Written in go.
-A crude version exists.
 Can run either as a stand-alone app or a vsti plugin.
   - **Supports 32 and 64 bit builds**.
 The 64-bit version is done with minimal changes to get it work, using template macros to change the lines between 32-bit and 64-bit modes.
 Mostly, it's as easy as writing {{.AX}} instead of